Judiciary of Poland: Administrative courts

 Before a party can seek redress in an administrative court, all administrative appeal options (if available) must be exhausted, thus making the challenged decision final.
 The bodies to which these appeals should be lodged are outlined in article 17-18 of the Code of Administrative Procedure.
-If unsatisfied with the outcome of the administrative appeal of the decision, the party may further challenge it by submitting the judgment for judicial review through a complaint to one of the 16 voivodeship administrative courts (wojewódzki sąd administracyjny, WSA).
+If unsatisfied with the outcome of the administrative appeal of the decision, the party may further challenge it by submitting the judgment for judicial review through a complaint to one of the 16 voivodeship administrative courts (wojewódzki sąd adminstracyjny, WSA).

 The administrative courts in general hear complaints on decisions and administrative rulings of government bodies (article 3 of the Law on Proceedings Before Administrative Courts, or PPSA), though some decisions may be exempted from the administrative courts' jurisdiction by statute.
-They may not substitute the judgment of administrative organs, but will only control the validity of their decisions in the light of administrative law.
-The administrative courts notably do not accept witness nor expert testimony other than that obtained during administrative procedures.
+They may not substitute the judgment of administrative organs and will only control the validity of their decisions according to administrative law.
+Administrative courts notably do not accept witness nor expert testimony other than that obtained during administrative procedures.

-A cassation complaint may be brought to the Supreme Administrative Court (Naczelny Sąd Administracyjny, NSA), which is the court of last resort for administrative law matters; despite being called a cassation, it may be lodged against any ruling of the lower court due to the constitutional guarantee of judicial review, there being only two levels of administrative judiciary.
+A cassation complaint may be brought to the Supreme Administrative Court (Naczelny Sąd Administracyjny, NSA), which is the court of last resort for administrative law matters.
+Despite being called a cassation, it may be lodged against any ruling of the lower court due to the constitutional guarantee of judicial review, there being only two levels of administrative judiciary.
 It is also the court that resolves jurisdiction disputes between organs of local government, between local government boards of appeal and between these institutions and those of the central government.
 The NSA additionally hears disciplinary proceedings against administrative judges, both on trial and on appeal.
-This court is divided into three chambers: Finance (finansowa), which resolves tax-related issues, Commerce (gospodarcza), which deals with issues related to financial instruments and corporate law, and the General Administration (ogólnoadministracyjna) chamber which deals with issues not covered by the other two chambers.
+This court is divided into three chambers: Finance (Izba Finansowa), which resolves tax-related issues, Commerce (Izba Gospodarcza), which deals with issues related to financial instruments and corporate law, and the General Administration (Izba Ogólnoadministracyjna) chamber which deals with issues not covered by the other two chambers.